-Mr P's investment
+Mrs F's investment

-Mr P invested £50,000 for 50% of a unit.
-He transferred his personal pension into the SIPP and paid around £32,500 from these transfers.
+Mrs F invested around £50,000 for 50% of a unit.
+She transferred a personal pension and an occupational defined contribution pension into the SIPP and paid around £32,500 from these transfers to invest in the Salinas Sea property.
 The remaining £17,500 was financed through a mortgage provided by Oasis, which was to be repaid out of the income generated by the unit.